atom/welcome/lib/welcome.md

 3. We want your feedback!
 If you have anything positive or negative to say click on the `Send Feedback` button at the bottom right of this window.

-4. To help us improve the editor, Atom sends usage information to Google Analytics.
-See [atom/metrics](https://github.com/atom/metrics) for details.

-   * We're tracking generic metrics like the version number, load time, session length, and a count of how many times a user opens a new pane item
-   * No data about filenames or file contents is tracked
-   * You can disable this by opening the settings, clicking on the 'Metrics' package in the left sidebar, and clicking the disable button
-   * This information is very helpful to help spot issues early, and generally make the editor experience better

 5. Here is where you can get more help with Atom